 Another important tip is to check the weight and dimensions before purchasing.
 Sometimes tripods can be too heavy or too big.
 Checking the weight and dimensions ensures the tripod doesn’t take up too much weight in your checked luggage and/or fits properly in your carry-on.

 Below are both of the tripods that I use for taking everyday blogging and travel pictures.

 How To Take Photos of Yourself Without a Tripod

 Tripods can be cheap, but not everyone wants to invest in one for solo travel photography.
-Here are some tips on how to take pictures of yourself without a tripod.
+Here are the best tips on how to take pictures of yourself without a tripod.

 Take a Selfie

-- Clean the Camera Lens – You’d be surprised how much cleaning your front camera lens improves your photos.
+- Clean the Camera Lens – You’d be surprised how much cleaning your front of the camera lens improves your photos.

 - Choose a good angle – Instead of holding the camera in front of you, angle it to the side, higher, or lower.

 - Find the right lighting – Lighting is EVERYTHING.
 If you’re not sure which angle has the best light, it may be behind you.